zephyrproject-rtos/trusted-firmware-m/docs/design_documents/communication_prototype_between_nspe_and_spe_in_dual_core_systems.rst

 Summary of changes to TF-M core/SPM
 ***********************************

-This section discusses about the general changes related to NSPE and SPE communication to current TF-M core/SPM implementations.
+This section discusses the general changes related to NSPE and SPE communication to current TF-M core/SPM implementations.

 The detailed mailbox implementations are not covered in this section.
 Please refer to mailbox related specific documents.
-The platform specific implementations are neither covered in this section, including the Inter-Processor Communication interrupt or its interrupt handler.
+The platform specific implementations are also not covered in this section, including the Inter-Processor Communication interrupt or its interrupt handler.

 Common PSA client call handlers
 ===============================

-Common PSA client call handlers should be extracted out from current PSA client call handlers implementation in TF-M.
+Common PSA client call handlers should be extracted from current PSA client call handlers implementation in TF-M.
 Common PSA client call handlers are shared by both TF-M RPC module in dual-core scenario and SVCall handlers in single Armv8-M scenario.